falconsmilie/backendcodechallenge/Q&A.md

     * [Other Potential Improvements](#other-potential-improvements)

 ## How were you debugging this mini-project?
 For the most part i was using `var_dump`.
-In a dedicated working environment I would use PhpStorm IDE with XDebug.
+The unit tests were also handy because most of them were written early.
+In a dedicated working environment I would also use PhpStorm IDE with XDebug.

 ## Please give a detailed answer on your approach to test this project
-Due to time constraints, I focused exclusively on unit testing for this feature.
+Due to time constraints, I focused exclusively on Unit tests.
 Given the application’s reliance on external APIs and database interactions, isolating these dependencies was important.
 I considered using Mockery but opted to stay within PHPUnit’s mocking.
-My approach wasn't driven by TDD, but by unit testing aimed at class-level logic, ensuring correct behaviour in isolation.

 ## Imagine this mini-project needs microservices with one single database